IHE/ITI.BasicAudit/input/pagecontent/volume-1.md

 This profile does not define any transactions.
 This profile defines AuditEvent patterns to be used when a more specific AuditEvent pattern is defined.

-In some cases this profile has defined a minimally-populated AuditEvent that is focused on recording identifiers with no descriptive or replication.
+In some cases, this profile has defined a minimally-populated AuditEvent that is focused on recording identifiers with no descriptive or replication.
 The minimally-populated AuditEvent helps preserve privacy of the data, actors, and events recorded in the AuditEvent.
 The minimally-populated AuditEvent is expected to be used by an audit log using agent that has knowledge of the source material for these identifiers, and has access rights to use those source materials.
-For example, recording a Practitioner identifier, without recording the Practitioner name or other elements that can be found in the Practitioner resource; where audit log analysis would use an organization directory where that identitifier can be looked up to find the full details of the Practitioner.
+For example, recording a Practitioner identifier, without recording the Practitioner name or other elements that can be found in the Practitioner resource; where audit log analysis would use an organization directory where that identifier can be looked up to find the full details of the Practitioner.

 ## 1:52.6 BasicAudit Cross-Profile Considerations